 Accounts and Contacts in Lightning Experience

-- Highlight panel: See important information right at the top of the record.
+- Highlight panel: Refer to important information, such as the contact’s title, phone number, and email address, right at the top of the record.

-- News and Twitter integration: Stay informed about the latest news that affects your customers and stay connected through social media.
+- News and Twitter integration tab: Click the News tab to stay informed about the latest news that affects your customers and stay connected through social media.

-- Optimized template: Easily refer to related records and other information at a glance.
+- Optimized template: Easily refer to related opportunities, cases, and other related information.

-- Activity timeline: View emails, tasks, and events, grouped by your next steps and past activity.
+- Activity timeline: View emails, tasks, and events in separate panes, grouped by your next steps and past activity.

 As with opportunity teams, your users can view or add members to an account team, including partner users, or remove a team.